joe-fennell/piccolo-lite/docs/piccololite.correct.md

 ### 1. Dark Signal Estimation

 As it has been observed that the QE Pro used in our lab group does not have adequate optical dark pixels, the dark signal is estimated from the reference file rather than from the optical dark pixels.
 By default the first dark file will be used.
+Pixels that reach the SaturationLevel of the device are masked for this.

 ### 2. Non Linearity Correction